-Following Section~\ref{sec:bench-annotation}, experts construct 60 multi-LRO queries, each requiring multiple LROs to jointly accomplish a more challenging task.
-As in Section~\ref{sec:pre-mt}, only a subset of LROs are currently supported for nesting in multi-LRO systems, including: row-wise \textsf{Select}, cell-wise \textsf{Match}, column-wise \textsf{Impute}, row-wise \textsf{Cluster} and row-wise \textsf{Order}.
-Thus, experts consider only these composable LROs during construction.
+\proposal contains 60 multi-LRO queries, each requiring multiple LROs to jointly accomplish a more challenging task.
+As in Section~\ref{sec:pre-mt}, only a subset of LROs is currently supported for nesting in multi-LRO systems, including: row-wise \textsf{Filter}, cell-wise \textsf{Match}, column-wise \textsf{Impute}, row-wise \textsf{Cluster} and row-wise \textsf{Order}.
+Thus, the experts consider only these composable LROs during construction.

 \begin{example}[Multi-LRO Query] Consider again the table in Figure~\ref{fig:system-example}.
 A multi-LRO query aims to find the restaurant that best suits Asian tastes in the Bay Area.
-The corresponding plan sequentially invokes two LROs \texttt{LLM\_SELECT} and \texttt{LLM\_ORDER}, followed by a classical \texttt{LIMIT}, which together return the desired restaurant.
+The corresponding plan sequentially invokes two LROs \texttt{LLM\_FILTER} and \texttt{LLM\_ORDER}, followed by a classical operator \texttt{LIMIT}, which together return the desired restaurant.
 Note that since the table ``\texttt{Restaurants}'' is specified in the main clause, we omit it in the LROs to keep the syntax close to classical SQL.
-The ground truth, verified by domain experts, is a one-cell table ``\texttt{Alley Wok}''.
+The ground truth, verified by the experts, is a one-cell table ``\texttt{Alley Wok}''.